ALTIBASE/Documents/Manuals/Altibase_7.1/eng/CLI User's Manual 1.md

 6. Call SQLBulkOperations(stmt, SQL_FETCH_BY_BOOKMARK).

-   A. If the SQL_ATTR_ROW_STATUS_PTR statement attribute is set to a status array, the operational result of each row (whether it is SQL_ROW_SUCCESS or SQL_ROW_DELETED) can be checked
+   A. If the SQL_ATTR_ROW_STATUS_PTR statement attribute is set to a status array, the operational result of each row (whether it is SQL_ROW_SUCCESS or SQL_ROW_DELETED) can be checked.

 If a SENSITIVE cursor was opened, the driver is capable of detecting a HOLE (a HOLE is a row which exists in an initial SELECT operation, but is not retrieved in a bulk fetch operation).
 If an application has set a status array (an array specified for the SQL_ATTR_ROW_STATUS_PTR statement attribute) and the driver detects a HOLE, SQL_ROW_DELETED is returned for the array element corresponding to the row that is a HOLE; if a status array has not been set, however, and the driver detects a HOLE, an error is returned.